 If you decide to breastfeed, most antidepressants are considered safe (Carvalho, 2016).
 When breastfeeding, it’s always optimal to choose medications that are found in low levels in breastmilk.
-For antidepressants, these include sertraline (brand name Zoloft), paroxetine (brand name Paxil), imipramine, and nortriptyline (brand name Pamelor) (Lanza di Scalea, 2009).
+For antidepressants, these include sertraline (brand name Zoloft), paroxetine (brand name Paxil, Brisdelle), imipramine, and nortriptyline (brand name Pamelor) (Lanza di Scalea, 2009).
 Speak with your healthcare provider if you’re considering breastfeeding so they can evaluate your antidepressant regimen for safety.

 Postpartum depression: symptoms, causes, treatments